siva-bathula/oauth-server/README.md

 the XSS attack problem, however CSRF is still possible.
 For further securing the refresh token from CSRF attacks, an additional CSRF token should be used within a web application scenario, which can then be added to the headers in ajax and other requests.
+The refresh tokens are also refreshed whenever the access token expires, this makes hacking difficult as the refresh tokens are also rotating now.
 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file